October 31, 2008

 create confusion for Seahawks QB Seneca Wallace.

-Seattle's running game will be thwarted which should
+running game will be thwarted which should

 cause the young signal caller to make mistakes in the